zanuka/leaderport-core-ui/README.md

 ![VueValkyrie](images/ValkyrieSoars.jpg)

-On the front-end, VueValkyrie will offer a responsive Single Page Application (SPA) designed for optimal performance across both mobile and desktop browsers.
+On the front end, VueValkyrie will offer a responsive Single Page Application (SPA) designed for optimal performance across both mobile and desktop browsers.
 The UX would include a simple interface to display the leaderboard and allow score submissions.
 The demo will showcase real-time updates as scores change.

 ### Front-end Architecture & Stack